Search waiting | Matsusada Precision

 Where are high-voltage power supplies used?

 In research and development, higher voltages are needed to operate equipment under different conditions and create a special environment for testing.
-In particular, mass spectrometry, electron microscopes, X-ray inspection equipment, optical communications, and space science experiments require strong electric fields to control and detect electrons in the equipment.
+In particular, mass spectrometry and electron microscope scientific instrumentation, X-ray inspection equipment, optical communications, and space science experiments require strong electric fields to control and detect electrons in the equipment.
 High voltage is essential to generate a strong electric field.
 If high voltage is required in this way, use a high-voltage power supply.

 High voltage generation method